bringlein/GarbageCollector/README.md

 Simply:

 	git clone git@github.com:cliffTifflor/GarbageCollector.git GarbageCollector

+Or go to the [Realease-Page](https://github.com/cliffTifflor/GarbageCollector/releases) and download the latest zip.
+Then:

 	cd GarbageCollector
 	make

 Of course you need the build essentials of your system (C++, GNU Make, g++, etc.).